 There’s no substitute for your time and presence in your child’s life.
 They may understand the occasional crunch time at work, but putting in extra hours all the time at the expense of your relationship could harm your child in the long run.
 It could make them develop an avoidant style, believing they must take care of things themselves because they can’t rely on you for encouragement and support.5

-You might not make every soccer practice, but you should attend your child’s games.
-Make a fuss for their birthday — you don’t need the cash to throw a gala, but you should spend the day together.
-Schedule at least one activity weekly where you share something you love, whether digging in the garden or running around the playground.
+You may not be able to attend every soccer practice, but you should definitely support your child at their games.
+Make a big deal about their birthday — you don’t need the cash to throw a gala, but you should spend the day together.
+Schedule at least one activity each week where you share something you love, whether it’s digging in the garden or running around the playground.

 2. Reinforce Love When Correcting Behavior

-You can still correct your child’s misbehavior while showering them with love.
+You can still correct your child’s misbehavior while showering them with love and affection.
 The trick is to separate the inappropriate actions from the child.

 You can reinforce how much you love them as you make the correction.
 Say things like, “I love you very much, but when you keep screaming when I have a headache, I feel frustrated and hurt.”
 You teach a dual lesson in identifying feelings and addressing misbehavior while letting your child maintain their dignity.